nix-community/pypi2nix/README.rst

     create an issue if you discover problems.

 ``pypi2nix`` will (until further notice) only work with latest *unstable* channel.
-This is due to ongoing changes in python infrastructure happening in nixpkgs.
+This is due to ongoing changes in Python infrastructure happening in Nixpkgs.

+The `Nixpkgs manual section about Python
+<https://nixos.org/nixpkgs/manual/#python>`_ makes good reading if you
+haven't seen it already.

 .. contents::